modelcontextprotocol/servers/src/zep/README.md

 ### Environment Variables

 - `ZEP_API_KEY`: Required API key for Zep service authentication.
-Expected to be passed as `--api-key` flag.
+Expected to be passed as `--api-key` flag as Servers don't yet support setting environment variables.
 You can get it from project settings in Zep Cloud.

 ### Usage with Claude Desktop